 Silver is referred to as the poor man’s gold.
 Investors looking to buy precious metals in physical form (as opposed to stocks, ETFs, futures contracts, or certificates) can more easily enter the silver market with the lower price.
 It is easier to pay $20 for a one-ounce silver Eagle than it is to pay $1,200 for a one-ounce gold Eagle.

-While the silver price is somewhat correlated to the gold price, there are some major differences.
+While the price of silver is somewhat correlated to the price of gold, there are some major differences.
 Silver is not bought and sold by central banks.
 Silver is also used as an industrial metal more than gold.
 And silver is far more volatile.

 In addition, when there is a major war or instability in the world, investors tend to seek gold.
 It is a hedge against disaster.
 Silver does not get the same attention.